niklaushirt/cp4waiops-deployer/README.md

-## ⚠️ 1.2 Some remarks before you start ⚠️
+## ⚠️⚠️ 1.2 Important remarks before you start ⚠️⚠️

 Those are remarks to feedback and problem reports I got from the field.

 Those scripts have been tested thoroughly on different environments and have proven to be VERY reliable.

+If you think that you hit a problem:

 * Make sure that you have provisioned a cluster with **5 worker nodes with 16 CPU and 64 GB** each (`b3c.16x64` - it's easy to select the wrong size).
 If you have Pods in `0/0` state verify the `Events`.
 If you get `Not enough CPU` then delete the cluster and provision the correct size.
 * When deploying ROKS I usually use Dallas or London, they are the fastest.
 On other regions we have seen much worse performance - deployment can take 4-5 times longer.